Importing data

 - A property set to a constant value

-The third step in the import process is validation.
-Once all required properties have been configured, the data set can be validated by clicking the Validate data set button.
+Once all required properties have been configured, the block can be validated by clicking the Validate data set button.

-Depending on system load and the size of the data set, the validation process may take some time.
+Depending on the size of the data set, the validation process may take some time.
+A progress indicator will show the number of validated records out of the total.

 If the data set contains errors (such as missing or incorrectly formatted values, unresolved entities, or conflicting unique constraints) or warnings, additional tabs will appear next to the Data Set Preview tab, showing: